Trigo93/snake_rl/README.md

 # Snake RL 🐍

 This repository provides an implementation of the classic Snake game using Python and applies **reinforcement learning (RL)** to train an agent to play the game autonomously.
-The project uses **Q-learning** and **Deep Q Networks (DQNs)** to teach the snake agent how to maximize its score by eating food while avoiding collisions.
+The project uses **Q-learning** to teach the snake agent how to maximize its score by eating food while avoiding collisions.

 ## Overview
 The project consists of: